tgbugs/ontquery/README.md

 # NEEDS: label, type, subThingOf
 server_populated_output = ilx_cli.add_entity(
-    type = 'A type that should be one of the following: term, relationship, annotation, cde, fde, pde', subThingOf = 'http://uri.interlex.org/base/ilx_0108124', # superclass or subClassOf ILX ID label = 'Label of entity you wish to create', definition = 'Entities definition',
+    type = 'A type that should be one of the following: term, relationship, annotation, cde, fde, pde',
+    # subThingOf can take either iri or curie form of ID
+    subThingOf = 'http://uri.interlex.org/base/ilx_0108124', # superclass or subClassOf ILX ID
+    label = 'Label of entity you wish to create', definition = 'Entities definition',